wpilibsuite/frc-docs/source/docs/contributing/frc-docs/translations.rst

 Publishing Translations
 -----------------------

-Translations are pulled and build automatically every day.
+Translations are pulled from Transifex and published automatically each day.

 Accuracy
 --------